Does Your Dog Have “Juvenile Onset Shyness?”

 Turns out, the teenage years aren’t just tough for humans — they can be rough on dogs, too.

-It was the second time in two days that Rosie had been startled by someone who previously would not have bothered them, so I knew they were entering a new developmental fear period that is common as puppies approach a year of age.
+It was the second time in two days that Rosie had been startled by someone who previously would not have bothered her, so I knew she was entering a new developmental fear period that is common as puppies approach a year of age.
 Many young dogs become more fearful of new people and new things than they were as puppies.
-My mentor, Patricia B. McConnell, Ph.D. half-jokingly called it “Juvenile Onset Shyness” because so many sociable dogs become a little nervous as they leave puppyhood and enter adolescence.
+My mentor, Dr. Patricia B. McConnell, Ph.D. half-jokingly called it “juvenile onset shyness” because so many sociable dogs become a little nervous as they leave puppyhood and enter adolescence.

 Within a few months, your dog is likely to be just as social and happy about whatever the world brings their way as they were when they were a puppy.
 If your puppy always found the world to be a scary place, they will most likely continue to be cautious or fearful as an adult, but they may be even more so in adolescence.

 Fear-based behavior can vary widely — from cowering under the table when a truck roars by to lunging at and even biting visitors.
 People don’t always recognize this as fearful behavior.
 Fearful dogs may also adopt telltale body postures: crouching in a lowered body position or lying down and freezing.
 Many dogs whine, bark or make other distress sounds.

 Most dogs move past this “fear period” without any special care from their humans.
 However, your behavior can make a big difference in how this fearful period affects your dog, and there are ways to help your dog as they are going through it.